mepox/simple-urlshortener/README.md

 # How it works

 ## Controllers
-They are responsible to handle the client REST calls.
+They are responsible to handle the client REST requests.

 ### HomeController.java
-Responsible to handle the main page's REST calls.
+Responsible to handle the main page's REST requests.

 - GET request to ```/urls/all``` to retrieve the list of the urls in JSON String.
 - POST request to ```/urls/add``` to add a new url.
 The request body contains the new url as a String.